ecdogaroglu/evolution_of_conventions/README.md

 $ pytask
 ```

-See young_1993.pdf for the related research paper that includes the project results.
+See young_1993.pdf for the related research paper.

 ## Project Description